Benjamin Banneker: Death

-Banneker never married.
 For reasons that are unclear, the four editions of his 1797 almanac were the last ones that printers published.
 After selling much of his homesite to the Ellicotts and others, he probably died in his log cabin nine years later on October 19, 1806, aged 74.
 (Some sources state that Banneker died on Sunday, October 9, 1806, which was actually a Thursday.)
 His chronic alcoholism, which worsened as he aged, may have contributed to his death.